John Denham (poet): Civil War

-In that year (1645) Withers published a very lengthy poetical Complaint, Vox Pacifica, of which almost the entire third canto is directed against Denham and his malicious uses of social influence to deprive Withers of his estate.
-Ann Denham died in 1646.
-Little Horkesley was in George Withers' hands in March 1652.
-John Aubrey recorded the anecdote that, "In the time of the civill warres, George Withers, the poet, begged Sir John Denham's estate at Egham of the Parliament, in whose cause he was a captaine of horse.
-It happened that G. W. was taken prisoner, and was in danger of his life, having written severely against the king, &c.
-Sir John Denham went to the king, and desired his majestie not to hang him, for that whilest G. W. lived he should not be the worst poet in England."
+John Aubrey recorded a story of this period which reflects well on Denham's wit and generosity of spirit:In the time of the civill warres, George Withers, the poet, begged Sir John Denham's estate at Egham of the Parliament, in whose cause he was a captaine of horse.
+It happened that G. W. was taken prisoner, and was in danger of his life, having written severely against the king, &c. [sic] Sir John Denham went to the king, and desired his majestie not to hang him, for that whilest G. W. lived he should not be the worst poet in England.